Skip Navigation

 Submissions

-We define a multimedia piece as any submission that combines different content forms such as text, audio, images, animations, or video into a single digital presentation for purposes of communicating information to an audience, in order to influence or enhance an audience member’s perspectives on or raise the visibility or salience of a particular topic or issue.
+We define a multimedia piece as any submission that combines different content forms such as text, audio, images, animations, or video into a single project for purposes of communicating information to an audience, in order to influence or enhance an audience member’s perspectives on or raise the visibility or salience of a particular topic or issue.
 This includes but is not limited to:

-• Podcast episode: Originally written podcast episode of no more than 60 minutes.
+• Podcast Episode: Originally written podcast episode of no more than 60 minutes.
 Podcasts can leverage interviews and content from other sources, but should marshal those voices in service of a larger argument advanced by the creator of the piece.

 • Interactive Website: a website that includes both text and imagery to inform viewers about a current issue.